Companies large and small are making the decision to

 With the benefits

-listed above, it’s easy to see why South Africa is incredibly appealing to
+listed above, it’s easy to see why business process outsourcing in South Africa is incredibly appealing to

 firms seeking to outsource their contact centre services.